jacksonbenete/goro/docs/companions-20080910.md

 Goro implements homunculus and mercenary companions as one companion feature with separate session state, UI windows, AI runners, and packet paths.
-The behavior is kept close to roBrowser where possible, with 2008 packetver compatibility kept explicit because modern rAthena sends newer homunculus refresh packets by default.
+The behavior is kept close to roBrowser where possible, with 2008 packetver compatibility kept explicit because older rAthena builds sent newer homunculus refresh packets by default.

 ## Runtime Features